Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 9. Jungalow: Decorate Wild by Justina Blakeney

-This book is one of a kind; she’s sharing a combo of uplifting inspiration mixed with her memoir, DIY instruction, and interior design philosophies.
+This book is one of a kind; she’s sharing a combo of uplifting inspiration mixed with DIY instructions and interior design philosophies with her memoir.

-Her goal is to encourage people to find inspiration in the world, bring bright colors into their homes, empower and inspire people to find their style and voice.
+Her goal is to encourage people to find inspiration in the world, introduce vibrancy at home, and empower homeowners to find their style and voice.

 Image Credits: amazon.com